 - The physics of punching

 My work aims to highlight the fighters’ craft to build appreciation for their skills.
 These breakdowns are for educational purposes and looks to follow WordPress’ guidelines for fair use.
 I spend a lot of time studying fights from various perspectives, so it takes me a while to cover matches.
 If you enjoy the work, it’s very much appreciated if you share with your fellow MMA enthusiast.
-I enjoy breaking down styles of fighters who are difficult to understand, so if any of you have a request for me to do the same for any other fighters, give me a message (I”ll see what I can do).
+This blog is a bit of a journey for me to not only teach but to also learn as well.

 Follow me on twitter for updates My Twitter feed

 - Forum Discussion on Conor McGregor vs Nate Diaz Post fight